Group-3-Smart-Canvas-Project-Advising/Smart-Campus/README.md

 Currently developing with Webstorm IDE.

+To Login
+- as mock student enter 'student' and 'password'
+- as mock advisor enter 'advisor' and 'password'

-Main login page with 'username' and 'password' input fields, and submit button When user types 'user' and 'password' into respective input fields, navigates to student account page.
+When user types 'user' and 'password' into respective input fields, navigates to student account page.
 Includes mock A.I. prompt bubble and hamburger menu with navigation to 'Calendar', 'Dashboard', 'Profile', 'Settings' pages(currently empty)